anujs2099/rhce-sample-exams_2nd-edition/lab2.md

 -  Project directory name is task10
 -  Use the inventory file & configuration file from task1
 -  Create a ansible-vault encrypted file secret.yaml with the following variables:
-   - username: alpha
+   - username is alpha
-   - pwhash: password
+   - password is password
 -  Save the password that you used to encrypt secret.yaml to a file vault-pass
 -  Ensure that only ansible user has read & write permissions to vault-pass
 -  Create a playbook as follows: